NFL Running Back, New York Giants

 Still the starter for the Carolina Panthers, Stewart has been making headlines for his unstoppable play.
-In 2014 he was considered one of the NFL’s more elusive rushers, finishing the season having forced 56 missed tackles combined as a rusher and receiver.
+He was considered one of the NFL’s more elusive rushers, finishing the season having forced 56 missed tackles combined as a rusher and receiver.
 During week 4 of the 2015-16 season, when the Panthers defeated the Tampa Bay Buccaneers, Stewart reached 5,000 career rushing yards.

 Stewart maintains his position as a household name in the sports world and beyond.
 Now a legend at his alma mater The University of Oregon, analyst consider his one of the fastest and strongest players in the school’s history.

 With a passion for giving back to the community, Stewart holds football camps in his hometown of Lacey, Washington every year, and also leads workshops in Charlotte, NC.
 He is strong in his Christian faith and is active in his church community as well.
 Off the field, Stewart’s other love is music.
 He connects with his fans on his website by sharing the music he produces.

 A WWE Hall of Fame wrestler and fan favorite, Mick Foley continues to delight audiences outside of the ring.

 Although officially retired, Foley is still involved with several WWE TV series as a sports commentator.
 His experiences as both a wrestler and broadcaster are well documented in his best-selling memoirs.
 In total, Foley has published ten books, two novels, four autobiographies, and four children’s books.
 As a New York Times best selling author, he joined the college speaking circuit and has been in demand at universities across the U.S.